rdbliss/rdbliss.github.io/_posts/2021-03-06-birthday-dominoes.md

 ![3x3-filled](/images/3x3-filled.jpg)

-The most famous kind of $k$-omino is the [*pentomino*](https://en.wikipedia.org/wiki/Pentomino), which has five blocks stuck together.
+The most famous polyomino is the [*pentomino*](https://en.wikipedia.org/wiki/Pentomino), which has five blocks stuck together.
 These are commonly used for fun in brain teasers, if you're into that sort of thing.